3 ways to increase your average revenue per account (ARPA) for B2B SaaS

 If you are in the mid-market or enterprise market you probably need to have an account manager for your customer.
 Make sure to regularly talk to your clients and make sure to provide value to them.
 Maybe you’re analyzing their data, sharing best practices with them, or offering additional training for their employees.
 But most importantly proactively make sure they are happy with the product and actively using it.
 If you see a drop in usage or customer satisfaction, offer them support.

-But also if you’re in the prosumer and SMB market it can make sense to establish a dedicated customer success team that fully focuses on activation, upselling, and cross-selling, not on a 1:1 level, rather on a 1:many level (e.g. via webinars, academy content, etc.)
+But also if you’re in the prosumer and SMB market it can make sense to establish a dedicated customer success team that fully focuses on activation, upselling, and cross-selling, not on a 1:1 level, but rather on a 1:many level (e.g. via webinars, academy content, etc.)

 References: This article is inspired by Wes Bush (What the Heck Are Value Metrics?
 And How To Find Yours?), Ryan Law (Customer Churn vs. Revenue Churn), Olof Mathé (How to master product virality), Joel York (SaaS Growth Strategy A Customer Lifecycle Approach)